SDKs

 Read time: 1 minute

-The custom contexts Early Access Program (EAP) is now available.
-To learn more about the fundamentals of contexts and how they work in LaunchDarkly, read Contexts and segments.
+Custom contexts are now available.
+To learn more about the fundamentals of contexts and how they work in LaunchDarkly, read An introduction to contexts and Contexts and segments.

-Below is a list of SDKs we support as part of the custom contexts EAP.
-We are adding new supported SDKs to the EAP regularly.
+Below is a list of SDKs that support custom contexts.
+We are adding new supported SDKs regularly.
 When an SDK's updated documentation is available, a link to those docs will appear in the list.

 The following server-side SDK versions support contexts: